 Sales to CPMCP are recognized at the time title to the goods and all risks of ownership transfer to CPMCP.
-The Company maintains a reserve for intercompany profit on sales to CPMCP until the risk of ownership and title to the product pass from CPMCP to its customers.
+The Company eliminates 100 percent of the profit associated with sales to CPMCP until the risk of ownership and title to the product pass from CPMCP to its customers.

 The Company records its share of CPMCP's net earnings as earnings from a non-consolidated affiliate.
-The amount recorded represents our allocated share of the net earnings of CPMCP based upon the precentage of designated product volumes supplied to CPMCP by Corn Products International, Inc.
+The amount recorded represents our allocated share of the net earnings of CPMCP based upon the percentage of designated product volumes supplied to CPMCP by the Company as compared to the total designated product volumes supplied to CPMCP by the Company and our venture partner, MCP.